Bikroy

-Bikroy.com is a classified advertisement website operating in Bangladesh.
+Bikroy is a classified advertisement website operating in Bangladesh.
 It is available in both Bengali and English.
-The website is owned by a global tech firm – Saltside Technologies.
+The website is owned by a tech firm Jiji Africa.

 Overview

-Bikroy.com was launched in 2012 and has sections dedicated to private and business advertisements for cars and vehicles, property, electronics, home appliances and personal items, sports and hobby items, and jobs, among others.
+Bikroy was launched in 2012 and has sections dedicated to private and business advertisements for cars and vehicles, property, electronics, home appliances and personal items, sports and hobby items, and jobs, among others.

 At present, bikroy.com is the 11th most popular site in the country.
 The site came into the local media spotlight following a formal press conference event held in Dhaka on 18 October 2012.

 Bikroy sells many things from property, automobile, to cattle, in addition to its main business of selling new and used goods.

 Features

 Memberships

 Bikroy has membership services which let users have a dedicated page with their business details, photos, and advertisements.
 Members could post extended numbers of advertisements through different membership packages and receive free promotions, shop stickers, business cards, and a dedicated team for assistance.